 Organisers & speakers

 Helen Blau, Stanford University, USA

 Nadia Rosenthal, The Jackson Laboratory, USA

-Peter Adams, Sanford Burnham Prebys Medical Discovery Institute
+Peter Adams Sanford Burnham Prebys Medical Discovery Institute, USA

 Applications for this Workshop have closed.

 We are offering 10 funded places for early-career researchers (usually defined as PhD students, post docs and first-position faculty) to attend this Workshop along with the invited speakers.
 We just ask that you pay for your own travel costs.
 If you would like to attend please complete the application form and attach a one page CV, and a letter of support from your supervisor (PhD students and post docs only).
 If your supervisor would prefer to send the letter directly to us please ask them to email it to firstname.lastname@example.org

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions.

 At some Workshops, early-career researchers are given additional responsibilities to promote their involvement, such as: